coranos/coranos.github.io/bananos/beauty/BananoDance-2019-05/index.md

 (es) Todos los participantes deben ser mayores de edad.
 (18+).
 (pt) Todos os participantes devem ter idade legal (18 anos ou mais).

-2. All photos and videos must be legal, and you agree the contest can use them for the contest, visible to the public (not just to judges).
+2. All photos and videos must be legal.
+You agree they will be used for the contest and be visible not only to the judges, but to the public as well.
 (es) Todas las fotos y videos tienen que ser legales y accede a que el concurso los use y sean visibles para el público (no sólo para los jueces).
 (pt) Todas as fotos e vídeos devem ser legais, e você concorda que o concurso pode usá-los para o concurso, visível para o público (não apenas para os juízes).

-3. Avoid including anything that would help someone harrass you, like your street address.
+3. Avoid including anything that could help someone harrass you, like your street address.
 (es) Evite incluir cualquier cosa que pueda permitir a otros acosarle, como su dirección de casa, etc.
 (pt) Evite incluir algo que ajude alguém a atormentá-lo, como seu endereço.

-4. Children can participate if accompanied by an adult.
+4. Children may participate if accompanied by an adult.
 (es)  Los niños pueden participar si van acompañados por un adulto.
 (pt)  As crianças podem participar se forem acompanhadas por um adulto.

-## images and identification
+## Images and Identification

-1. The contest will consist of one verification image, and one dance video.
+1. Submissions must consist of one verification photograph and one dance video.
 (es)
 (pt)

-### Image one / identification
+### Image One / Identification

-1. First photo, it must be the participant holding a paper with their discord ID and discord user name.
-Usually, the face must be visible.
-If the user does not want to show their face, the participant must wear a mask in this photo and the same mask in the dance video.
-If the user is not from discord, the paper must show the first five letters and last five letters of your account.
-I.E. BAN_1CORA...OCDXA
+1. The verification photograph should be the participant holding a paper with their Discord username and ID.
+The face should be visible; however, if a participant does not wish to show their face, they may wear a mask for the photo and the same mask in their dance video.
+If participants do not have a Discord account, the paper must include the first and last five letters of their Banano wallet address.
+Example: BAN_1CORA...OCDXA.
 (es)
 (pt)

 ![01-photo-example-01]

 ### Video / Dance
-2. Video photo, it must be the participant dancing.
-At least some effort must be put into dancing.
-Judges have final say.
+2. Participants will submit a video of themselves dancing.
+At least some effort must be put into the dancing.
+Judges will have final say.
 (es)
 (pt)

-### Image limits
+### Image Limits

 3. Limit of 3 photos and videos per contestant.
 (es)